Full-service quality on display in new BuzzFeed video

 Mold, murder and foundation issues – any of these items are enough to make an agent walk away from a property.
 But not Zingheim.
 She’s approached each of these issues with a level head and a well-executed plan of attack.
 And when two prospective buyers at an open house told her there was a little girl sitting next to her (there wasn’t) and a little boy crying in a closet upstairs (nope), she handled it with ease.

 “To make a long story short, these women suggested I take some of my cookies to the boy to make him happy.
 Of course I thought they were nuts,” she recalls, laughing.
-“After they left, I had a few cookies left.
+“After they were gone, I had a few cookies left.
 I thought, ‘Oh what the heck,’ put the plate in the closet, closed the door and walked out.
 And you know what?
 That house was under contract within two weeks.
 It had been on the market for months!”

 Cefalu says she knows, without a doubt, that being part of her RE/MAX brokerage helps her business – because she trusts the people she works with.
 If she has a question or an unfamiliar situation arises, she reaches out to her RE/MAX colleagues first.